armele/ott/README.md

 - Improved village placement
   - Village placement now checks for rivers, oceans, and various ravines before plopping a building down
   - Farms follow their own rules so, gods speed, farmers!
+- Added improved world and terrain Generation! ⛰️🌳
+  - Smoothed terrain overall
+  - Larger biomes
+  - Better biome placement based on temperature and humidity
+    - No frozen slopes next to deserts 🙄
+  - Better rivers and lakes
+    - Some rivers will cut through mountains!
+  - Larger cave features
+  - Underground rivers and lakes!
+- Doubled the length of day and halved the length of night ⏳